dscolby/spacejamr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Omitted default paths from the documentation.

+* Removed \dontrun{} tags in the documentation.

+* Added \value tags where they were missing in the documentation.

+* Created better descriptions for the \value sections in the ROxygen comments.

-* Changed the spelling of ggplot to 'ggplot2' in the description file.
+* Added a reference in the description field of the DESCRIPTION file.

-* Replaced the sample dataset with a smaller dataset to save space.

 ## Test environments